chipxsd/stream-based-sync/stream-based-sync.md

-# Stream Based Data Synchronization
+# Stream-Based Data Synchronization

 ## 1. Introduction

-I'd like to talk about a very specific approach on how to synchronize shared data across devices using Stream Based Data Synchronization.
-It's a known concept that's been implemented in various different ways in the past decades.
-But whenever I try to explain this concept to friends, I lose them.
-So I wanted to present this concept in a more attractive way, by providing code examples and lovely diagrams.
+I'd like to talk about a very specific approach on how to synchronize shared data across devices using Stream-Based Data Synchronization.
+It's a known concept that's been implemented in various ways in the past decades.
+I wanted to present this concept in a more attractive way, by providing code examples and lovely diagrams.

-So in this publication, I'll guide you through what data synchronization is, how to implement a very basic app that synchronizes with the server, essentially do all the ground work first, so that you'll get the idea what kind of data we even deal with, how transmit it across the network, then slowly build up to the full solution where I'll demonstrate the behavior, expose caveats and talk a little about where this concept works best and where it falls short.
+So in this publication, I'll guide you through what data synchronization is, how to implement a very basic app that synchronizes with the server, essentially do all the ground work first, so that you'll get the idea what kind of data we even deal with, how to transmit it across the network, then slowly build up to the full solution where I'll demonstrate the behavior, expose caveats and talk a little about where this concept works best and where it falls short.